andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 - **AlgebraicEvaluation.py**: This Python code contains basic utilities showing how you can turn the counts of voting patterns by binary classifiers into an algebraic formalism for carrying out perfect evaluation of binary classifiers **IF** they are error independent in the sample.
 The code details all the sample statistics that are sufficient to write down an exact representation of the algebraic ideal associated with evaluation (the evaluation ideal).

+- **EvaluationIdealAndVarietyErrorIndependentTrio.nb (and its PDF version)**:
+The mathematics of algebraic evaluation is algebraic geometry.
+Since you are estimating sample statistics, you get to work in a finite dimensional space where all parameters are known.
+You can build exact polynomial representations of any evaluation you care to set-up for noisy judges on unlabeled data.
+This notebook shows how to do the simplest algebraic evaluation possible - the tests where the noisy judges where independent in their errors.
+The almost visceral reactions that critics of algebraic evaluation have to this "spherical cow" in Evaluation Land is telling of the intuition that years of working in Training Land has built up in them.
+All of them have most likely uttered the phrase "consider an iid sample".
+In Evaluation Land we get to say "consider noisy judges error independent on the sample".
+None of these critics has yet to enunciate why speaking like this in Evaluation Land is not allowed, but yet we write papers and textbooks whose results are all mainly in the vein of "consider an iid sample".
+They cannot.
+The mathematics of this notebook is what it is.
+You may not like the golden spherical cow in Evaluation Land.
+But it does exist and in some ways is much better than the spherical cow of Training Land.